getreu/tp-note/docs/source/tp-note--manpage.md

   reStruncturedText formatted link in the clipboard.

 * '`{{ username | json_encode }}`' is the username Json encoded.
 All YAML
-  front matter must be Json encoded, so this filter should be the last in all lines of the front matter section.
+  front-matter must be Json encoded, so this filter should be the last in all lines of the front-matter section.

 * '`{{ fm_subtitle | sanit }}`' is the note's subtitle as defined in its
   front-matter, sanitized in a filesystem friendly form.
 Special characters are